cobriant/rextendr_value_iteration_gridworld/README.md

 # rextendr_value_iteration_gridworld

-This does value iteration to find the value of being in each cell of a 5x5 gridworld given a reward function and an end state (cell in which movement on the grid terminates).
-Movement is windy, so you only get to the cell you want w.p.
-0.7.
-The discount factor beta = 0.95.
+This does value iteration to find the value of being in each cell of a 5x5 gridworld given a reward function.
+Movement may be windy and time steps can be discounted by a discount factor beta.
+Movement can be deterred with a vector of obstacles.
+If you want no obstacles, set obstacles = -1L.

 Use: